spinnaker/spinnaker.github.io/guides/developer/plugin-creators/project-config.md

 ### UI-extension IDE configuration

-**TODO**
+> Help us improve this section by submitting a pull request!

 ### Service-extension IDE configuration

+> Help us improve this section by submitting a pull request!

 #### Plugin debugging in a local service

-If you have a local instance of a host service (in the plugin example this is `orca`) running, you can link your plugin into that service with a `plugin-ref` that points to your local development workspace.
+If you have a local instance of a host service (in the pf4jStagePlugin example this is `orca`) running, you can link your plugin into that service with a `plugin-ref` that points to your local development workspace.

 There are two options, depending on how you run the host service: